 Baines's River Camp is not only a peaceful location for conferences but also provides an ideal location for safari workshops.
 These workshops offer more information on the sights and sceneries to be explored, equipping visitors with the necessary knowledge to enjoy their safari experience to the full.

-The Zambezi, Africa's fourth largest river, is a photographer's playground.
+The Zambezi, Africa's fourth-largest river, is a photographer's playground.
 Photographic workshops give visitors the opportunity to join other keen photographers and learn how to get the most out of both their camera gear and individual creativity.
-Workshop sessions and image editing is done in the comfort of the boardroom.
+Workshop sessions and image editing are done in the comfort of the boardroom.

 A typical workshop with David Rogers, combining the Lower Zambezi Valley with South Luangwa National Park runs for eight days.

-Ornithologist David Johnson accompanies visitors through the Lower Zambezi Valley, an area which features over 370 species including the African Skimmer, Pel's Fishing Owl, Angola Pitta and the Livingstone Flycatcher.
-The bird watch begins early each morning as visitors set off by boat, by game drive vehicle or on foot, to explore the diverse habitats.
-All that is needed is a field guide, binoculars, a good hat and a bird list.
+Ornithologist David Johnson accompanies visitors through the Lower Zambezi Valley, an area that features over 370 species including the African Skimmer, Pel's Fishing Owl, Angola Pitta, and the Livingstone Flycatcher.
+The birdwatch begins early each morning as visitors set off by boat, by game drive vehicle or on foot, to explore the diverse habitats.
+All that is needed is a field guide, binoculars, a good hat, and a bird list.
 All enthusiasts are welcome.

 Fly fishing clinics

-Catching a Tiger fish on fly is widely considered to be the pinnacle of freshwater fly fishing.
+Catching a Tigerfish on a fly is widely considered to be the pinnacle of freshwater fly fishing.
 The opportunity to do so in this amazing environment should not be missed!
-Run in conjunction with Tourette Fishing, the clinics provides information gathered by the Baines' guides over the years on how to find and catch Africa's most powerful freshwater game fish on the Zambezi.
-With a ratio of two anglers per specialised boat, you'll be assured of maximum attention from your guide, translating into more hook-ups!
+Run in conjunction with Tourette Fishing, the clinics provide information gathered by the Baines' guides over the years on how to find and catch Africa's most powerful freshwater game fish on the Zambezi.
+With a ratio of two anglers per specialized boat, you'll be assured of maximum attention from your guide, translating into more hook-ups!

 Baines' conference facilities include: